Be an ally – combat racism

 If you are an educator

-- If you are an educator, through programmes such as the Yellow Flag programme, Show Racism the Red Card Ireland, Sport Against Racism Ireland (SARI), can organise training, activities and even the whole-school comprehensive programmes focused on anti-racism, interculturalism and social inclusion.
+- If you are an educator, through programmes such as the Yellow Flag programme, Show Racism the Red Card Ireland, Sport Against Racism Ireland (SARI), can organise training, activities and, in the case of YF, even provide the whole-school comprehensive programmes focused on anti-racism, interculturalism and diversity.

 - You can host a diversity and inclusion day on campus, review your policies to include anti-racist aspect, or, through a youth club, reach out to young people who may be susceptible to hate group propaganda and prejudice.